Gerry Furth-Sides

 Warming Tea Tasting at Chado tea starting off on this Old Pasadena Melting Pot Tour

-Woven into ethnic food tastings that cover the globe are stops at historic and architectural.
-Here visitors from Minnesota (left), who were joined by their local family, and Washington, DC (right) join Jodi.
+Woven into food tasting sit-downs are stops at historic and architectural.
+Here visitors from Minnesota (left), who were joined by their local family and Washington, DC (right) join Jodi.

 A stop at one of the historic and architectural sites on the Old Pasadena Melting Pot Tour